 Faculty will be informed of a student’s classroom accommodations through a letter of accommodation.
 The letter will provide a list of the accommodations and also provide a list of rules and expectations around testing accommodations, if appropriate.

-It is the student's responsibility to request that their letters of accommodation be sent to their instructors every semester.
-In order for letters of accommodation to be sent out, students need to meet with a staff member from the Office of Accessibility.
+Student Role: It is the student's responsibility to request that their letters of accommodation be sent to their instructors every semester.
+In order for letters of accommodation to be sent out, students need to request their accommodations through the Office of Accessibility.
 Each letter will contain a list of accommodations that the student qualifies for, based upon their disability, and that are appropriate for the specific course.
-It is the student's responsibility to confirm that their letter of accommodation has been received and to discuss the accommodations requested with each instructor.

 Faculty Handbook